-Not to be forgotten, your Smoke Vents (an important part of the Fire Curtain System along with the Fire Doors) must be tested semi-annually (every two years).
+Not to be forgotten, your Smoke Vents (an important part of the Fire Curtain System along with the Fire Doors) must be tested annually.
 Your Smoke Vents should have rigging that facilitates the operation from the stage floor level (don't tell me you are going to go to the grid iron deck to open them to clear-out extraneous atmospheric effects or summer heat).
 This smoke hatch rigging (be it mechanical or motorized) must be inspected semi-annually as a part of the Smoke Vent inspections.
-Ref: 2007 NFPA 204 Standard for Smoke and Heat Venting, 18.104.22.168.
+Ref: NFPA 204 Standard for Smoke and Heat Venting, 126.96.36.199.

 Ask a lot of questions about the report that you are going to pay for.
 What does the inspection include / exclude?
 How long will it take?
 Who should be present?

 "Will you shut me down if I fail?" is a common question I get.
 My answer is this: I'm just the messenger.
 I report what I see and put it in context so you and your administration can understand it and the potential consequences.
 I quote relevant building or safety codes, if applicable to the situation.
 I am not the AHJ (Authority Having Jurisdiction).
 You are my customer, so I report to you.
 Your building condition is your business, so you can act on the report as you deem appropriate.
 Hopefully, you will get the broken stuff fixed.